Learn more about this card and find out how you can apply here.

 The Amex EveryDay® Credit Card from American Express (a Money Crashers partner) is a cash back credit card that utilizes a complicated but versatile point system to reward users.
 It has no annual fee and accelerated point earnings (2 points per $1 spent) at the supermarket, plus 1 point per $1 spent on everything else.

 - Frequent Spender Bonus.
-20 purchases per month earns you a 20% point bonus for that period.
+When you make 20 purchases in any given month, you earn a 20% point bonus for that period.
 That’s great news for people who use EveryDay as their “everyday” credit card.
 Popular alternatives such as Chase Freedom and Discover it don’t offer a monthly points bonus.

 - Generous Intro APR Period.
 The 12-month 0% purchase and balance transfer APR is among the longest in the cash back category.
 Capital One Quicksilver only offers a 0% promo APR for a limited time, while the Discover it family’s (including Discover it Chrome and Discover it for Students) promotion also lasts for 12 months.

 - Double Rewards on Travel Purchases.
 Separately from EveryDay’s double-points supermarket spending category, you earn 2 points per $1 spent on prepaid travel booked through American Express’s travel portal – a nice perk for frequent travelers who don’t want dedicated travel rewards credit cards.
 Capital One Quicksilver and Discover it don’t have equivalent benefits.

 - Good for People With Less Than Perfect Credit.
 Most American Express cards, and higher-end cash back credit cards in general, require excellent credit.
 While EveryDay is definitely for people with good credit (at a minimum), and Amex doesn’t get into detail about how it screens applicants or whether it applies a minimum credit score test, this card is definitely for people who have less than perfect credit.
 In other words, it’s a great “first American Express card.”